-Effective December 2015, the CPB will be converting to a fully digital workflow for SACS reporting.
+Effective December 2015, the CPB has converted to a fully digital workflow for SACS reporting.
 The reasons for this are to:

 - Reduce the inefficiencies associated with moving, completing, and submitting the paper forms;